 If you plan on mending your relationship then it’s always a good idea to be respectful.
 Even if you are seeing other people, it’s better not to flaunt that fact in your ex’s face.
 Attempting to make them jealous may end up backfiring.

 When the time comes for you to have a discussion with your ex about why the breakup occurred, be honest about any wrongdoing.
 Lying will not protect them and when they find out the truth elsewhere, it will hurt worse.

 The key to mending a relationship, whether you plan on getting back together or just want to remain platonic, is to have a solid friendship as your foundation.
 Learn to talk as friends, respect each other as friends and hang out as friends.
 Any successful couple will tell you they are friends first above all else.

-Although going through a break up can be a difficult time in your life, each failed relationship teaches you lessons about yourself that prepares you for the next chapter in your life.
+Although going through a breakup can be a difficult time in your life, each failed relationship teaches you lessons about yourself that prepare you for the next chapter in your life.
 These 8 steps will help guide you in fixing that which has been broken.
 Don’t panic!
 Take a deep breath and remember; your soul mate is out there waiting for you.